 Jurisdiction has this?
-(Yes/No) date of enactment or (local, count Responsible Person, Department or Agency PLANNING DOCUMENTS General/Comprehensive Plan Yes Yates County Comprehensive Plan, 2020 County Planning Board How has or will this be integrated of The Yates County Comprehensive Pla with the municipalities within the Co and mitigate any present and future าก is essential foi unty to encouraรู r future efforts to plan, leverage j ge positive development, preserv e existing cultural Capital Improvement Plan Yes 5 year, rolling evaluation with budget.
-County Planning and Development Department How has or will this be integrated of County entities will submit desired codescriptions, and anticipated costs.
-It stormwater management or making apital projects to The submitted pr the County Planning and Develo rojects may include those with re • Disaster Debris Management Plan Yes Yates County Comprehensive Emergency Management Plan (CEMP) 2024 County Emergency Services How has or will this be integrated this will be integrated with the HMP. environmental impacts. vill help minimize o or prevent negative Floodplain Management or Watershed Plan No - - - How has or will this be integrated Not applicable with the HMP a nd how does this reduce risk?
-Stormwater Management Plan No - - - How has or will this be integrated Not applicable with the HMP a nd how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency PLANNING DOCUMENTS General/Comprehensive Plan Yes Yates County Comprehensive Plan, 2020 County Planning Board How has or will this be integrated water Yates County Comprehensive Plawith the municipalities within the Column and mitigate any present and future n is essential for unty to encoura r future efforts to plan, leverage j ge positive development, preserv e existing cultural Capital Improvement Plan Yes 5 year, rolling evaluation with budget.
+County Planning and Development Department How has or will this be integrated we County entities will submit desired condescriptions, and anticipated costs.
+I stormwater management or making pital projects to he submitted pr the County Planning and Develorojects may include those with re Disaster Debris Management Plan Yes Yates County Comprehensive Emergency Management Plan (CEMP) 2024 County Emergency Services How has or will this be integrated with the HMP. environmental impacts. vill help minimize o or prevent negative Floodplain Management or Watershed Plan No - - - How has or will this be integrated v Not applicable vith the HMP a nd how does this reduce risk?
+Stormwater Management Plan No - - - How has or will this be integrated v Not applicable vith the HMP a nd how does this reduce risk?
 Open Space Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Not applicable Urban Water Management Plan Yes Yates County County-Wide Water Feasibility Study, 2020 County Planning and Development Department How has or will this be integrated with the HMP and how does this reduce risk?
 The purpose of this study, completed in November 2020, is to discuss the feasibility and identify specific recommendation for water expansion, as well as discuss the benefits of developing a municipal water group for facilitating inter-municipal cooperation and implantation of future public water expansion.
 In doing so, it will assist the County and Local governments with a clear path towards existing water system efficiency and the future footprint of the County.
 This report defines this path by exploring existing system deficiencies and needs, while observing areas in the county that urgently need or want public water.